pick/CTF_Write-up/HTB Business CTF 2022  Dirty Money/Reversing/ChromeMiner/README.md

 1. The zip file we downloaded contains a file with the extension '.crx'.
 Quick Google search tells us that this is a _Chrome extension file_.
 2. We can visit [Ezyzip.com](https://www.ezyzip.com/open-extract-crx-file.html) to view the contents of the extension.
-3. The extracted contents can be viewed in [Extracted/](Extracted/)
+3. The extracted contents can be viewed in [Extracted](Extracted/)
 4. Investigating these files background.js seems to contain a sort of cipher.
+The file is also using Javascript obfuscation which can be made readable by using [dcode.fr](https://www.dcode.fr/javascript-unobfuscator).
-In order to determine the way the strings are built I have created a python script.
-[ChromeMiner.py/](ChromeMiner.py/)
+5.In order to determine the way the strings are built I have created a python script.
+[ChromeMiner.py](ChromeMiner.py/)